volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - Filters (left and right) can be selected in webUI.

-- A room settings : add a delay on speakers if distance from listener is not equal left/right to keep a good stereo image.
+- Specific attenuation for each pair of channels.

 ## NEW!

-First experimental multi channel up to 2x4 !!!
+First experimental multi channel up to 2x4 !!! with hw detection capabilities of the DAC!

 The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
 Different filters may be applied depending on volume level.
+With that, it can apply filters such as adaptativ loudness.

-- Place all filters in the required VoBAFfilters shared directory.
+- Place all VoBAF filters in the required VoBAFfilters shared directory.
 Up to 7 filters may be used. ( Low, LM1, LM2, LM3, M, HM, High )

 - In webUI select first filter and enable VoBAF.
 Save, it's done!

 - Now, when volume is changed, the plugin switches from a filter to an other smmothly!

 The plugin is also able to auto generate filter in few clicks, just using a impluse from REW.
 To do that, it uses [DRC](http://drc-fir.sourceforge.net/).
+It gives very good results in few click!!!

  It will be documented soon!

 To have a idea of what it is, have look here [brutefir plugin wiki](https://volumio.github.io/docs/Plugins_User_Manuals/brutefir/Drc_with_Volumio.html)